An educational meal experience designed to elicit empathy.

-Fodder is a provocational, designed meal experience.
-The conscientious meat eater is offered a meal through which to "really get to know" the animal that's served as the main course, by eating a set of preceding dishes which are prepared from agricultural feedstuffs.
+Fodder is an educational meal experience.
+Through a set of dishes prepared from agricultural feedstuffs, the conscientious meat eater is offered to "truly get to know" the animal that's served as the main course.

-The meal implicitly sets up a corporeal scramble; by feeding to human eaters food intended for animals, and by serving this meal in a specially designed communal feeding basin, eaters begin to associate their own bodies with those of the animals.
+The meal sets up an implicit body scramble; by eating food intended for animals—from a specially designed communal feeding basin—eaters begin to associate their own bodies with those of the animals.